 Signposting is where an adviser identifies an appropriate provider with the client for a service.
 The client rather than the adviser then contacts the provider.
-An appropriate provider may be offered from our 'Useful Contacts list' which is reviewed annually.
+An appropriate provider may be offered from our 'Useful Contacts list' which is reviewed annually and can be found in appendix 13.